 Skip to main content

-Thermal Imaging
+Thermal Imaging Home Inspection in Calgary

-Included with all inspections Included with inspection
+Included with all inspections Included with inspection PHII Certified Report in 24 h

 Not every problem in a home is something you can see with your eyes.
 Moisture hiding behind walls, missing insulation in a ceiling cavity, an overheating electrical connection.
 These things can go completely undetected during a standard visual inspection.
-That's where my FLIR infrared camera comes in.
+That's where my infrared thermal camera comes in.
 It reveals temperature differences across surfaces, exposing hidden issues that would otherwise stay out of sight until they cause real damage.

 What Thermal Imaging Detects